Leszno: World War II

-During the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was annexed by Nazi Germany and incorporated into Reichsgau Wartheland.
-The Germans carried out mass arrests of Poles accused of "anti-German activities".
-Attending church services and having private meetings in Polish households were considered suspect activities.
-A prison for Poles was established in the local monastery, where more than 200 people had already been imprisoned in September 1939 during the Intelligenzaktion.
-The Polish population was expelled to the General Government (German-occupied central Poland).

-Most of the town's Jewish population (which had included such notable rabbis as Leo Baeck and Jacob of Lissa, as well as the writer Ludwig Kalisch) and the remaining Poles were massacred by the Nazi Einsatzgruppen, which entered the town in September 1939.
-A notable public execution of 20 Poles, members of the "Sokół" Polish Gymnastic Society, former Polish insurgents of 1918–19, a local teacher, and a lawyer, was carried out in Leszno by the Einsatzgruppe VI on 21 October 1939.
+Most of the city's Jewish inhabitants and other remaining Poles were killed by the Nazis.
+A notable public execution of 20 Poles, members of the "Sokół" Polish Gymnastic Society, former Polish insurgents of 1918–1919, a local teacher, and a lawyer, was carried out in Leszno by the Einsatzgruppe VI on 21 October 1939.
 Poles who were initially imprisoned in Leszno were also murdered in nearby towns and villages of Poniec, Osieczna, Włoszakowice and Rydzyna.
-Poles from Leszno were also among the victims of the large Katyn massacre committed by the Russians in April–May 1940.
+At least 30 Poles who were either born or lived in Leszno, including 20 graduates of local high schools and colleges, a local judge, a sprinter of the local "Sokół" Polish Gymnastic Society, and several policemen, were murdered by the Russians in the Katyn massacre in 1940, were also among the victims of the large Katyn massacre committed by the Russians in April–May 1940.